 - The credit worthiness and preparedness of the general contractor may negatively effect order timelines

 - If problems (delays, bad ordering, etc.) occur, you will lack visibility into who’s responsible – the contractor or the distributor

 - The contractor is responsible for warranties, which may be difficult to claim if products fail following project completion

-What are the pros and cons of a company purchasing a lighting package directly from a commercial lighting distributor like Regency?
+Pros and cons of a company purchasing a lighting package directly from a commercial lighting distributor like Regency

 - You’ll save cash, as unnecessary markups from general contractors will be eliminated